-Initiator: must get the group sta

-Reader: reads problems to the

-Reporter: writes down group idea

-Evaluator: writes down how well

-Improver: writes down things the

-evaluator.

-6. Evaluation
+- Initiator: must get the group started in discussion Reader: reads problems to the group and comes up with the first idea writes down group ideas Reporter: writes down how well the group worked together Evaluator: writes down things the group could do to improve and works closely with the Improver: evaluator. - 6.
+Evaluation